loader-icon

 This course is intended for workers who work on or near electrical conductors and circuit parts, including managers, supervisors, maintenance personnel, janitorial staff, equipment operators, and electricians.

-The core objective of the Arc Flash Safety Training (NFPA 70E) course is to familiarize workers with the arc flash hazards in their workplaces and the safe work practices that must be implemented to keep them safe, in compliance with OSHA regulations 29 CFR 1910 Subpart S and 29 CFR 1926 Subpart K for the general industry and the construction industry, respectively.
+The core objective of the NFPA 70E Arc Flash Safety Training is to familiarize workers with the arc flash hazards in their workplaces and the safe work practices that must be implemented to keep them safe, in compliance with OSHA regulations 29 CFR 1910 Subpart S and 29 CFR 1926 Subpart K for the general industry and the construction industry, respectively.
+This arc flash course covers the updated NFPA 70E 2024 regulations.

 Course Objectives